-Parents are invited to bring pre-school and elementary school age ghosts and goblins out for some family fun at annual Safe Halloween event this week.
+Parents are invited to bring pre-school and elementary school age ghosts and goblins out for some family fun at Fort Zumwalt School District’s annual Safe Halloween event this week.

-“We’ve done Safe Halloween for many, many years,” Superintendent Bernard DuBray said.
-“It’s a kid friendly event that the leadership students at the high school and middle schools help put on.”
+Superintendent Bernard DuBray previously told O'Fallon Patch this is a kid friendly event that the leadership students at the high school and middle schools help put on.

-Middle and high school students in the district’s Positive Peer Influence (PPI) program have teamed up with teachers to run booths and decorate the high school classrooms for the younger students for 14-years.
+Middle and high school students in the district’s Positive Peer Influence (PPI) program have teamed up with teachers to run booths and decorate the high school classrooms for the younger students for 15-years.

 Dr. Kim Carter, assistant superintendent of student personnel services, said PPI students train to work with the younger kids then help decorate the schools and run the booths for Safe Halloween.